 Friendly gut bacteria have evolved in order to withstand the harsh conditions of our digestive system.

-Whilst it might seem strange to think that there are around 100 trillion other organisms living inside us, they are very important to our health and in this activity you'll find out why.
+Whilst it might seem strange to think that there are around 100 trillion other organisms living inside us, they are very important to our health and in this activity we'll find out why.